- Home

 Key Project Elements

-- An improved headworks facility with fine screening and grit removal will remove large debris from the wastewater such as rags, sticks, and rocks.
-The current headworks was built in the 1950s.
+An improved headworks facility with fine screening and grit removal will remove inorganics and large debris from the wastewater such as sand, gravel, rags, flushable wipes, sticks, and rocks.
+This will protect downstream pumps and valuable tank space.
+The current headworks facility was constructed in the 1950s.

-- An additional aeration basin will hold billions to trillions of microorganisms which consume pollutants in the wastewater and is one of the most essential parts of the treatment process.
-Those microorganisms then sink to the bottom allowing for easier removal of the pollutants.
+An additional aeration basin will assist with nutrient removal.
+This is where wastewater is combined with oxygen and a mixed population of bacteria and other microorganisms to consume the organic material in the wastewater and is one of the most essential parts of the treatment process.
 Adding the additional basin will help meet stricter permit requirements.

-- A new screw press for solids dewatering squeezes solid particles after they are removed from the wastewater to remove excess water.
+Two new screw presses for solids dewatering squeezes solid particles after they are removed from the wastewater to remove excess water to a 14% solids content where they can then be efficiently used for composting.

 Project Timeline